Guardian Long-Term Disability Denials

 Partial disability insurance

 For those who have lost the ability to do some (but not all) of their job, Guardian offers a partial disability feature.
-This can pay around 20% of your lost income.
+Partial disability generally exists when you have a disability causes at least a 20% loss in income compared to your pre-disability earnings.
 Partial disability claims can present some of the highest complexity challenges in all of disability law.
 These include:

 - Determining whether the insured is in fact partially versus totally disabled.
-A classic example would be a surgeon who cannot perform surgery, and is reduced to performing office consultations.
-Depending on the policy language, the doctor’s earning levels pre- and post-disability, and a number of other factors, Guardian may have to pay either the full total disability benefit, or only the partial disability benefit taking into account earnings during disability.
+A classic example would be a surgeon who cannot perform surgery, and is reduced to performing office consultations at a deeply reduced income.
+Depending on several factors including policy language and the doctor’s earning levels pre- and post-disability, Guardian may have to pay either the full total disability benefit, or only the partial disability benefit taking into account earnings during disability.
+The difference in the value of benefits can be substantial, and the technical nature of this inquiry often requires expert involvement for the insured.

-- Determining whether an insured is even still working in the insured occupation often leads to disagreements.
+Determining whether an insured is still working in the insured “occupation” often leads to disagreements.
 In one such case, Robinson & Warncke attorneys were able to persuade Guardian to reverse its finding that a doctor insured in her specialty of Emergency Medicine was entitled to Total Disability benefits because her medical condition only allowed her to work in the much less demanding, and much less lucrative, specialty of Urgent Care (i.e. Doc-in-a-Box).
+This dispute took more than a year to resolve, and required, among other things, the input of a nationally renowned CPT billing/coding expert.
+By carefully documenting every detail, Robinson Warncke attorneys were able to recover more than a million dollars in benefits which Guardian had tried to dispute.

 Guardian Does Not Extend Policies to Certain Workers